-(Judges 4:10) And Barak called out Zebulun and Naphtali to Kedesh.
-And 10,000 men went up at his heels, and Deborah went up with him.
+(Judges 4:10) Barak called Zebulun and Naphtali together to Kedesh, and ten thousand men went up with him; Deborah also went up with him.

 The Bible tells us that Barak obeyed the command of God and Deborah honored his request to go with him.
 She was probably a great help in recruiting the 10,000 soldiers he was told by God to take into battle.
 She could be the witness that God indeed wanted no more and less than 10,000 soldiers to follow Barak in order to defeat the army of Sisera, which the Israelites did with the help of God.
 After the Canaanites were defeated, the Israelites had peace for forty years until they once again did evil in the sight of God, so God had to punish them again, and later raise up a new judge to save them again.